Tom Collins (politician)

-Thomas George Howard Collins is a British Labour Party politician and engineer.
+Thomas George Howard Collins is a British engineer and Labour Party politician.
 He has been the Member of Parliament (MP) for Worcester since 2024 having gained the seat from the Conservative Party.

 Before becoming an MP, he worked for Worcester, Bosch Group in Worcester for 19 years.
 Collins reportedly lead "Bosch’s engineering team working on the development of hydrogen-ready boilers".
 Collins was also a councillor for Worcester City Council from 2018 to 2022 representing the Rainbow Hill ward.

 In February 2025, the Daily Telegraph reported that Tom Collins was ranked in the bottom 5 MPs for spoken contributions in Parliament, resulting in criticism in his constituency.